 To kick off the game, we picked up one jelly bean card from the pile and read the equation: “1 + 2”.
 We needed to solve it and place it in the correct jar.

 Since it’s helpful to have kids use actual manipulatives to solve math problems when they are first learning new concepts, I kept a small container of jelly beans nearby.
 All of the students agreed that they were just for playing the game and not eating.
 (I let them eat a few I had saved separately at the end of the activity!)

 A volunteer reached into the bowl and pulled out 1 green jelly bean and 2 yellow ones to match the equation.
 “How many jelly beans do we have all together?”
 I asked the class.

 “Three!” everyone proudly announced.

 After placing the jelly bean card in the 3 jar to show its total, the kids were eager to grab another jellybean and continue the addition game.

 We continued taking turns picking up jellybean cards and placing them in their jars until all of the sums had been found.
 This was a fun game to practice our sums to 10, and my kids loved its fun jellybean theme!
-It will definitely be out in our math bins for awhile!
+It will definitely be out in our math bins for quite some time!